superset1/Ansible_role_mongodb/README.md

 mongodb_storage_smallfiles: false                # Very useful for non-data nodes

 mongodb_storage_journal_enabled: true            # Enable journaling
+mongodb_storage_journal_commitIntervalMs: 100    # The maximum amount of time in milliseconds that the mongod process allows between journal operations.
+Values can range from 1 to 500 milliseconds.
+Lower values increase the durability of the journal, at the expense of disk performance.
+(Default: 100)
 mongodb_storage_prealloc: true                   # Enable data file preallocation

 mongodb_storage_wiredtiger_cache_size: ""